bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/02_Agents/01_Local.rst

 .. code-block:: console

     compss@bsc:~$ compss_agent_start [OPTION]

 There is one mandatory parameter ``--hostname`` that indicates the name that other agents and itself use to refer to the agent.
-Bear in mind that agents are not able to dynamically modify its classpath; therefore, the ``--classpath`` parameter becomes important to indicate the application available on the agent.
-Any public method available on the classpath is an execution request candidate.
+Bear in mind that agents are not able to dynamically modify its CLASSPATH; therefore, the ``--classpath`` parameter becomes important to indicate the application available on the agent.
+Any public method available on the CLASSPATH is an execution request candidate.

 The following command raises an agent with name 192.168.1.100 and any of the public methods of the classes encapsulated in the jar file ``/app/path.jar`` can be executed.